SiliconExarch/EqConverter/README.md

 ## Credits
 [@Cashback-Git](https://github.com/Cashback-Git) for inspiration and motivation.

-[Command Line Parser](https://github.com/commandlineparser/commandline) for a great Library.
+[Command Line Parser](https://github.com/commandlineparser/commandline) for a great library.

 Davy Wentzler from [eXtreamSD](https://www.extreamsd.com/) for the excellent USB Audio Player Pro and help with Freq and Q calculation.